realm/realm-js/examples/rn-multiple-realms/README.md

 1. [Deploy a free Atlas cluster](https://www.mongodb.com/docs/atlas/getting-started/#get-started-with-atlas) and create an Atlas database.
 2. [Load the Sample Mflix Dataset](https://www.mongodb.com/docs/atlas/sample-data/) into your Atlas database.
-    * Several collections exist in that dataset, but we will only be using the `movies` collection.
+    * Several databases and collections exist in the sample dataset, but we will only be using the `sample_mflix` database and its `movies` collection.
-    * Do note that the name of its schema is lowercase and singular (`movie`).

 ### Set up an Atlas App Services App

-You can either choose to set up your App via a CLI (where the configurations are already provided in the [backend directory](./backend/)), or via the App Services UI (steps provided below).
+You can either choose to set up your App via a CLI (this has fewer steps and is much faster since all configurations are already provided in the [backend directory](./backend/)), or via the App Services UI (steps provided below).

-#### Via a CLI
+#### Via a CLI (recommended)

 To import and deploy changes from your local directory to App Services you can use the command line interface: